MitchDarrow/HHC_2025/act3_hack-a-gnome_mjd.md

 <br>
 </p>
 <p>
-Sending the request using Burp:
+This request is sent to the application using Burp:
 <br>
 </p>
 <p>